emmajanedrews/base-template/_drafts/the-benefits-of-choosing-a-team-to-sell-your-home.md

 {% include youtube.html %}

-If you’re selling your home, don’t hire a traditional Realtor just because they have signs in the lawn.
-Hire a team with an expert negotiator and marketer on staff.
+<center>If you’re selling your home, don’t hire a traditional Realtor just because they have signs in the lawn.
+Hire a team with an expert negotiator and marketer on staff.</center>

 When hiring a Realtor to sell your home, you need to understand what you’re looking for and you need to know what goes on behind the scenes in a real estate office.